apache/airflow/dev/MANUALLY_GENERATING_IMAGE_CACHE_AND_CONSTRAINTS.md

 there is a backwards-incompatible change in the build environment in Python installation toolchain (pip, setuptools, wheel, Cython etc.).
 The Python build environment is not controllable by us - by default pip uses `build isolation` which means that it will install the latest version of the build tools.
 Those tools versions are chosen by `pip` separately for each package.
-However. this might mean that new versions of such tools, released after the package has been released can break the installation.
+However, this might mean that new versions of such tools, released after the package has been released can break the installation.
 This happened for example in July 2023 when major (3.0.0) version of Cython has been released and it broke `pymssql` installation.
 We had to update the constraint files to use `pymssql==2.2.8` instead